robw-nl/ryzen_metrics/README.md

 - Deployment Pipeline (deploy.sh): A state-aware bash script that safely installs the compiled binary to ~/.local/bin/, registers the Plasmoid with kpackagetool6, and seamlessly integrates the daemon into the KDE Plasma session via a user-level systemd service (ryzen_metrics_daemon_release.service).

 **Getting Started for Contributors**
-We follow a high-discipline, "Short Run" development approach.
+- We follow a high-discipline, "Short Run" development approach.
 Code is improved in manageable chunks, followed immediately by assessment, debugging, and verification before proceeding to the next iteration.
 Development Environment

-Kate is used as the primary C IDE with Clang.
-The project is structured around a smart Makefile generator bash script (makefile_gen.sh) that handles header discovery automatically.
+- Kate is used as the primary C IDE with Clang.
+The project is structured around a smart Makefile generator bash script (makefile_gen.sh) with fully autonomous header discovery.

 **Recommended Kate Shortcuts**
 - Ctrl+Meta+D: Build Debug Target (make debug).